 - a.
 Account refers to a business relationship between a DNFBP and a customer/client. - b.
+Appropriate Government Agency (AGA) refers to the Philippine Amusement and Gaming Corporation (PAGCOR), Cagayan Economic Zone Authority (CEZA), Aurora Pacific Economic Zone and Freeport Authority (APECO), or other government agency, as may be determined by law, which may authorize casinos to engage in gaming operations. - c.
 Anti-Money Laundering Act (AMLA) refers to Republic Act (RA) No. 9160, as amended by RA Nos.
-9194, 10167, 10365 and 10927, or other laws that may subsequently amend the AMLA. - c.
-Anti-Money Laundering Council (AMLC) refers to the financial intelligence unit of the Republic of the Philippines which is the government agency tasked to implement the AMLA.
+9194, 10167, 10365, 10927, 11521 or other laws that may subsequently amend the AMLA. - d.
+Anti-Money Laundering Council (AMLC) refers to the Philippines' central AML/CTF authority and financial intelligence unit, which is the government instrumentality mandated to implement the AMLA and TFPSA.
+It also refers to the official name of the Council, which is the governing body of the said government agency. - For purposes of these Guidelines, the government agency shall be referred hereafter as the "AMLC", while the governing body shall be referred hereafter as the "Council". - e.
+AMLC Registration and Reporting Guidelines (ARRG) refer to the AMLC Registration and Reporting Guidelines which is the primary administrative issuance of the AMLC on matters pertaining to registration of covered persons and the reporting of covered and suspicious transactions. - f.

-- d.
 Beneficial Owner refers to any natural person who: - 1.
 Ultimately owns or controls the customer and/or on whose behalf a transaction or activity is being conducted; or - 2.
-Has ultimate effective control over a legal person or arrangement. - e.
-Covered Persons refers to the covered persons under Rule 3(E), of the 2016 Revised Implementing Rules and Regulations of Republic Act No. 9160, as Amended.
+Has ultimate effective control over a legal person or arrangement. - g.
+Covered Persons refers to the covered persons under Section 1 of Rule 4 of the 2018 Implementing Rules and Regulations of Republic Act h.

-f.
 Covered Transaction - refers to:

+No. 9160, as amended by AMLC Regulatory Issuance (ARI), A, B, and C, No. 1, Series of 2020 and 2021.

-- 1. A transaction involving an amount in excess of Five Hundred Thousand Pesos (Php500,000.00) or its equivalent in any other currency; - 2.
-A transaction exceeding One Million pesos (Php1,000,000.00) or its equivalent in any other currency, in the case of jewelry dealers, dealers in precious metals and dealers in precious stones. - g.
-Customer/Client refers to any person who transacts or attempts to transact with a DNFBP. - h.
+- A single transaction involving an amount in excess of Five Hundred Thousand Pesos (Php500,000.00) or its equivalent in any other currency; - 2.
+A transaction exceeding One Million pesos (Php1,000,000.00) or its equivalent in any other currency, in the case of jewelry dealers, dealers in precious metals and dealers in precious stones; - 3.
+A cash transaction with or involving real estate developers or brokers exceeding Seven Million Five Hundred Thousand Pesos (P7,500,000.00) or its equivalent in any other currency. - i.
+Customer/Client refers to any person who transacts or attempts to transact with a DNFBP. - j.
 Dealer refers to an individual or entity who buys and/or sells precious metals, precious stones, and/or jewelry in the course of its business activities.
-The purchases or sales of precious metals, precious stones, and/or jewelry, as referred to herein, exclude those carried out for, connected with, or for the purpose of extracting precious metals or precious stones from a mine, or cutting or polishing precious stones. - i.
+The purchases or sales of precious metals, precious stones, and/or jewelry, as referred to herein, exclude those carried out for, connected with, or for the purpose of extracting precious metals or precious stones from a mine, or cutting or polishing precious stones. - k.
 Identification Document refers to any of the following documents: - 1.
-For Filipino citizens: those issued by any of the following official authorities: - a) Government of the Republic of the Philippines, including its political subdivisions, agencies, and instrumentalities;

-- b) Government-Owned or -Controlled Corporations (GOCCs); and - c) Covered persons registered with and supervised or regulated by the Bangko Sentral ng Pilipinas (BSP), the Insurance Commission (IC) and the Securities and Exchange Commission (SEC);
+For Filipino citizens: those issued by any of the following official authorities: - a) Government of the Republic of the Philippines, including its political subdivisions, agencies, and instrumentalities; - b) Government-Owned or -Controlled Corporations (GOCCs); and - c) Covered persons registered with and supervised or regulated by the Bangko Sentral ng Pilipinas (BSP), the Insurance Commission (IC) and the Securities and Exchange Commission (SEC);